MIR-MU/ntcir-mias-search/README.md

-3. MiaS Search reranks the subquery results according using relevance probability estimates from the [NTCIR Math Density Estimator][www:ntcir-math-density] tool, and produces a final result list by interleaving the subquery result lists.
+3. MiaS Search reranks the subquery results according using relevance probability estimates from the [NTCIR Math Density Estimator][www:ntcir-math-density] package, and produces a final result list by interleaving the subquery result lists.
 The final result list is stored in the TSV (Tab Separated Value) format, which is meant to be passed to the [MIREval][www:MIREval] tool.